dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 ### &#8855; &#8710; &#8968;ix&#8969; [Social Circuitry Enables Sociophysical Energy Flows, Where The Superposition Principle Applies Circuit and Network Topologies.
 All Exist Simultaneously](#social-circuitry-enables-sociophysical-energy-flows-where-the-superposition-principle-applies-to-circuit-and-network-topologies)

-- many networks superimposed onto other, more primary, phsyical and aphysical networks.
+The topologies of financial networks are more clear than sociophysical networks.
+Moreover, mechanics of financial energy types ... preserve linearity... preserve equivalent exchange and linearity.

 - to simplify, consider financial networks, which have more clearly defined energy types where linearity is nearly always preserved (as